 There's a place for either option, depending on your needs.
 For long-term, durable storage with added protection from moisture, our vote is for plastic bins.
-None of the choices we selected here were cardboard, while three are plastic bins (our Best Plastic Bin, the Clear Weathertight Tote from The Container Store, the Best Heavy Duty container, the Brightroom 128qt Extra Large Wheeled Latching Storage Box, and our choice for Best for Small Spaces, The Container Store Our Long Under Bed Box With Wheels).
+None of the choices we selected here was cardboard, while three are plastic bins (our Best Plastic Bin, the Clear Weathertight Tote from The Container Store, the Best Heavy Duty container, the Brightroom 128qt Extra Large Wheeled Latching Storage Box, and our choice for Best for Small Spaces, The Container Store Our Long Under Bed Box With Wheels).

 However, cardboard boxes can be a lifesaver when you're moving or in transition because they can be folded down after use, and they can often be easier to buy in larger quantities.
 Certain lidded cardboard boxes can rival plastic bins in durability and can even include handles and other conveniences.
-When plastic or other sturdier choices aren't an option, cardboard can still do the trick.
+When plastic or other sturdier choices aren't available, cardboard can still do the trick.

 How do you keep moisture out of storage containers?

 First things first: don't put your clothes in a moisture-prone area or pack them away when they are slightly damp.
-Only pack away clothes and belongings that are completely dry because any wetness can lead to, at best, wrinkles, and at worst, mildew, mold, or other damage.
+Only pack away clothes and belongings that are completely dry, because any wetness can lead to, at best, wrinkles, and at worst, mildew, mold, or other damage.
 Once you're certain that everything you're packing away is aired out, choose as dry an area as you can for clothing bins and containers.
 Upper closet shelves, for instance, are better than unfinished basement floors.

 If you're limited in choices and find yourself using an area that's prone to dampness, you can still take precautions to protect your belongings.
 Use airtight containers (such as TAILI Hanging Vacuum Storage Bags, our Best Long-Term choice, or our recommended Best Plastic Bin, the Clear Weathertight Tote from The Container Store).
-Also, consider shelving, or stacking containers so that they're off the ground.
-You can also add charcoal to absorb moisture (it combats odors, too).
+Also consider shelving, or stacking containers so that they're off the ground.
+You can also add charcoal to absorb moisture.
+(It combats odors, too.)